 The percentage of SUTA varies by state.
 Each state determines the wage base or minimum earnings required for SUTA to be deducted.
 Others may refer to it as unemployment insurance (UI).

 Also, the SUTA rates are affected by an employer’s specific unemployment history and industry.
 Besides, some states assign a generic new employer rate that may be higher or lower than what the employer will pay once they have been in business for a period of time, and each state determines the time frame.
 For example, if one employer has higher unemployment claims than another, that employer will pay a higher unemployment rate.

 New employers pay 3.4% in SUTA for employees making more than $7,000 per year.
 They’ve renamed SUTA as State Unemployment Insurance (SUI).
 Existing employers pay between 1.5% and 6.2% depending on their unemployment experience.
 Those who lay off or terminate fewer employees will typically have a lower rate.
 These taxes are calculated on top of the FICA and FUTA taxes that employers in California and all states must pay.

 New York Payroll Tax Rate Example

-New Employers pay 3.2% in SUTA for employees making more than $11,100 per year.
-They refer to it as a UI contribution rate.
-Existing employers pay between .06% and 7.9%.
+New employers pay 3.13% in SUTA for employees making more than $11,100 per year.
+They refer to it as the Unemployment Insurance Contribution Rate (UI).
+Existing employers pay between 0.06% and 7.9%.
 Employers with few unemployment claims may pay nearly 10 times less than those with high unemployment claims.
 In New York, as in most states, it pays to reduce your turnover.

 Other State Payroll Tax Rates